-"Casting pearls before swine," he mutters.
+"Casting pearls before swine," he mutters, with a cocked neck to his colleague.
 He gazes out at the rim of the mountains again, now resembling black construction paper, torn crudely across the grain - inky blackness, set with a backdrop of oily purples, pinks and oranges.

 He hastens to bring the dinner to a close - not proving to be too difficult, since the entire IT team was outside, smoking.
 The Japanese have a saying, when it's time to break up the party, "Soro soro, " loosely translated as "allrightythen."
 Alex sees a window of opportunity and plays the card, "Gentlemen?"

 Their eyes sink to the floor.
 They shuffle their feet.
-They understood.
+They understand.

 He returns to the hotel and relaxes in the lobby with his notebook.

-"Apparently proper decorum and common courtesy are not exhibited here," he growls in Spanish, as he casually waves away Kate del Castillo, yet another lithe-bodied Univision star.
-"Normalmente, recibo privacia, quando estoy de laptop abierto," he called after her.
+"Apparently proper decorum and common courtesy are not exhibited here," he growls in Spanish, as he casually waves away Kate del Castillo, yet another lithe-bodied Univision star, jostling for his attention.
+"Tipicamente, me confieren courtesía de la privacidad, mientras estoy de laptop abierto," he lectured after her.

-He finishes another chapter - just in time, too, as his MTBY (mean time between yawn) had decreased to an alarming three seconds.
+He finishes another chapter - just in time, too, as his MTBY (mean time between yawn) decreases to an alarming three seconds.
 His jaw aches.
 His cheeks itch again.
 He accepts the bed's inviting entreaties.

 He steels his nerves and merges into the streaming multitudes in the garment district.
 Most of the shoppers are hispanic, while the merchants catering to them are overwhelmingly Persian.
 Alex's majestic stature looms over the shimmering mass of humanity, drawing prolonged glances of envy.